 – ignore and continue option.

-• If the user fails to take any action, the volume will automatically be reduced to below the standard level (80 or 75 dBA as selected).
+• If the user fails to take any action, the volume will automatically be reduced to achieve a sound level at the DRP that is equivalent to a diffuse-field level no greater than 80 or 75 dBA (according to the selected mode).

-NOTE – The timeframe for implementation of this feature by manufacturers will be in line with the recommendations made by CENELEC.
+NOTE 1 – The timeframe for implementation of this feature by manufacturers will be in line with the recommendations made by CENELEC.

+NOTE 2 – If, upon reaching 100% of the user’s weekly allowance, the level is automatically reduced to 80 dBA (75 dBA for sensitive listeners), the user’s sound exposure will continue to increase beyond 100%.
+Such an action is therefore not fully protective against further risk to hearing; rather, the intention is to ensure that listening proceeds at no more than a moderate level until the user has acknowledged the warning.

 b) The device should provide relevant messages when the sound allowance usage reaches certain pre-determined levels.
 Refer to Appendix VII.1 for the suggested levels at which warnings/cues can be given and sample content.

 Such warnings depend on the device's capability and should be multimodal, e.g. in the form of visual, vibratory or audible warnings, in order to ensure that the user's attention can be directed towards these.
 Figure 11-2 gives non-normative examples of messaging displayed in a smart watch.